 Planning & Organising A Stag Do

 Organising a stag do is a piece of cake, a walk in the park, there's nothing to it, surely anyone can do that...
 Maybe you're right but read on, as there's more to stag do planning than you might think.
-It's not just about locations, accommodation, activities and beer, although if you fail to provide these you really should get some help!
+It's not just about stag do locations, accommodation, activities and beer, although if you think you'll fail to provide these you really should contact us and get some help!